NotePlan/plugins/jgclark.Dashboard/README.md

 <img src="add-buttons@2x.png" width="170px">

 Other notes:
+- _It requires the separate 'Shared Resources' plugin to be installed_.
 - The Dashboard doesn't use NotePlan's normal editor, but a more flexible HTML-based display.
 Behind the scenes it cleverly translates your current NotePlan theme into its CSS equivalent.
 (You're welcome.)
 - The plugin cannot work effectively on an **iPhone**-sized device, so it is disabled there.
 On an **iPad** windows can't float in the same way as they can on macOS, so it's less useful, but it still works.
 - When the window is wide enough, it will switch to a multi-column display